FOSSEE/learn_django/tutorial_1_intro/slide_1.md

 **Pre-requisites**

 In order to follow this tutorial, you need;
-  - Knowledge in Object Oriented Python Programming
+  - Knowledge of Object Oriented Python Programming
   - If not, see the Python tutorials on http://spoken-tutorial.org

 Slide 5 [00:10 | 01:15]